Trade Show Planning Timeline

 handle design and production or take a more

-hands-on approach by using web-based
+hands-on approach by using online exhibition-design software

 to create the look and configuration of your display before handing it over to an exhibit producer.
 Take your time to select an exhibit firm that meets your needs, based on capabilities, design talent, cost and delivery timing.